rackerlabs/design-system/_docs/style/text-conventions/capitalization.md

 ## Uppercase capitalization

-In rare cases, uppercase capitalization might be used to visually distinguish a secondary text element, such as, **GENERAL** as a menu heading.
+In some cases, uppercase can be used to visually distinguish a text element from the text around it.
+Uppercase text style is difficult to read, so use it sparingly.
+Limit uppercase to no more than three words.

-The following elements use uppercase capitalization:
+The following elements use uppercase:

 - Header 5
 - Table column headers